bloomen/scriptor/README.md

 {"c":"channel_name","s":seconds_since_epoch,"l":log_level,"p":process_id,\
     "t":thread_id,"f":"filename","i":line_no,"n":"function","m":"message"}
 ```
-None of the fields are mandatory.
+None of the fields are mandatory but a log must start with a `{` and
+end with a `}`.
 For a concrete example:
 ```
 {"c":"analysis","s":1675153178.487972,"l":1,"p":5887,\
     "f":"client.py","i":48,"n":"compute()","m":"hello there"}